EOSIO/eos/docs/cleos/how-to-guides/how-to-create-an-account.MD

   * What is an account
   * What is a public and private key pair

-* Created the Owner and Active key pairs
+* Created an Owner and an Active key pair
+* Imported a key pair which can authorize on behalf of a creator account

 ## Steps